Any questions? We got you.

 Step 1: SSO & Integration (Day 1-2): IT team connects Sparkwise to SSO or integrates with your LMS.

-Step 2: Content Selection (Day 2-3): L&D team chooses from the catalog, opt for custom content built, or let the Program Builder AI (generate a learning journey using Sparkwise's catalog in just a few minutes) design a tailored program.
+Step 2: Content Selection (Day 2-3): Client team chooses from the catalog, opt for custom content built, or let the Program Builder AI (generate a learning journey using Sparkwise's catalog in just a few minutes) design a tailored program.

 Step 3: Scheduling & Launch (Day 4-5): Schedule first batch of sessions.
 Invite participants.
 Platform auto-sends reminders.
 The first session goes live.